 Note: We first responders can be a stubborn lot at times.
 I often meet first responders who feel that their job "messed them up" it should darn well pay to fix me.
 While I agree wholeheartedly with the sentiment, pragmatically it leaves you with only Worker's Compensation, Employee Assistance Programs, or your private medical insurance as options.
 Each come with their own pros and cons; they all come with limitations and restrictions.
 Don't be too quick to rule out paying out of pocket.
 I'll explain why below:

-The most secure and private way of paying for your treatment, there is no one else involved with your treatment decisions other than you and I. In all of the above 3rd party payment plans the insurance company can decide to stop paying or authorizing additional sessions any time they want to.
+The most secure and private way of paying for your treatment, there is no one else involved with your treatment decisions other than you and I. In all of the below 3rd party payment plans the insurance company can decide to stop paying or authorizing additional sessions any time they want to.
 When using insurance of any kind the insurance company has access to your mental health records.
 Once they leave my office I can no longer guarantee your privacy.
 When paying out of pocket you get to stop when you are ready, and your treatment is no one else's business.
 You can't go wrong investing in your own self.